WodenWang820118/vuejs-fireblog/README.md

-# Fireblog using firebase & vue 3 composition API
+# Fireblog using firebase & Vue 3 composition API

 ## Overview
 The project is initially implemented by John Komarnicki "https://github.com/johnkomarnicki/FireBlogs-YouTube".